Get

 1. Antioxidants

 Antioxidants have an important role in healthy bodies, as they scavenge free radicals, a source of oxidative stress.
-The free radicals are produced under stressful physiological conditions, and are also detrimental to brain health.
-So you can see how antioxidants are important in stressed dogs to counteract the free radicals produced, and minimize their impact on the brain.
+These are produced under stressful physiological conditions and are detrimental to brain health.
+Antioxidants are vital in stressed dogs to counteract the free radicals produced and to minimize their impact on the brain.

 Good dietary sources of antioxidants include: